 Almost all investments you make in businesses displayed on the platform will be highly illiquid.
 It is very unlikely that there will be a secondary market for the shares of the business.
-This means that you are unlikely to be able to sell your shares until and unless the business floats on a stock exchange or is bought by another company; end, even if the business is bought by another company or floats, your investment may continue to be illiquid.
+This means that you are unlikely to be able to sell your shares until and unless the business floats on a stock exchange or is bought by another company; and, even if the business is bought by another company or floats, your investment may continue to be illiquid.
 Even for a successful business, a flotation or purchase is unlikely to occur for a number of years from the time you make your investment.
 For businesses for which secondary market opportunities are available (including any available on the platform), it can be difficult to find a buyer or seller, and investors should not assume that an early exit will be available just because a secondary market exists.

 3. Rarity of Dividends

-Any investment you make through the platform is likely to be subject to dilution.
+Any investment you make in a business displayed on the platform is likely to be subject to dilution.
 This means that if the business raises additional capital at a later date, it will issue new shares to the new investors, and the percentage of the business that you own will decline.
 These new shares may also have certain preferential rights to dividends, sale proceeds and other matters, and the exercise of these rights may work to your disadvantage.
 Your investment may also be subject to dilution as a result of the grant of options (or similar rights to acquire shares) to employees of, service providers to or certain other contacts of, the business.

 If you choose to invest in businesses of the type displayed on the platform, such investments should only be made as part of a well-diversified portfolio.
 This means that you should invest only a relatively small portion of your investable capital in such businesses, and the majority of your investable capital should be invested in safer, more liquid assets.
 It also means that you should spread your investment between multiple businesses rather than investing a larger amount in just a few.